 Sorghum has been regarded as a ‘poor man’s crop’ in much of Africa.
 In southern Zambia, however, that situation is changing.
 Here, farmers, crop breeders, extension officers and people working in the food and feed industries have formed an ‘innovation platform’ – working together to support commercial sorghum production.
 New, high yielding and drought tolerant varieties of sorghum are generating good profits for farmers, many of whom are now supplying the Zambian brewing industry.
 And with sorghum having strong health benefits, its future contribution to Zambia’s economy – and to the livelihoods of small-scale farmers – looks assured.
-Friday Phiri reports from Lusitu, southern Zambia, on the changing face of sorghum production.
+This report from Lusitu, southern Zambia, is on the changing face of sorghum production.

 published: October 2013